vasu31dev/playwright-ts-template/docs/Utilities.md

 These functions make it easier to write assertions in your tests, and they provide better error messages when the assertions fail.
 They also support both hard and soft assertions, allowing you to choose the appropriate level of strictness for your tests.

-Refer to the [Optional Parameter Objects](#optional-parameter-objects) section for more information.
+`assert-utils` functions can be used with various `Expect options` parameter type objects.
+Please refer to the [Optional Parameter Type Objects](#optional-parameter-type-objects) section below for more information.

 ### Optional Parameter Type Objects